biovcnet/topic-pop-gen-and-comparative-genomics/README.md

 [Follow the tutorial](https://github.com/Arkadiy-Garber/bvcn-binder-paml)

-## Lesson 2 -- An Extremely Brief Introduction to the McDonald-Krietman Test for Selection
+## Lesson 2 -- An Extremely Brief Introduction to the McDonald-Kreitman Test for Selection
 _Instructors: Jake Weissman_ and Arkadiy Garber

 * Why the MK-Test?